nexmo-se/conference-asr-per-call-leg/README.md

 Your new or existing Voice API application may be written with any programming language using [server SDKs](https://developer.vonage.com/en/tools) or with direct [REST API](https://developer.vonage.com/en/api/voice) calls.

-You may also have your Vonage [Video API WebRTC Clients](https://developer.vonage.com/en/tools) establish sessions with the ASR engine using the Video API's[Audio Connector](https://developer.vonage.com/en/video/guides/audio-connector) and the peer Connector server as listed in the next section, in which case this Voice API application is not needed.
+You may also have your Vonage [Video API WebRTC Clients](https://developer.vonage.com/en/tools) establish sessions with the ASR engine using the Video API's [Audio Connector](https://developer.vonage.com/en/video/guides/audio-connector) and the peer Connector server as listed in the next section, in which case this Voice API application is not needed.

 ## Set up

 ### Set up the ASR Connector server - Host server public hostname and port

-First set up the Connector server from the repository</br>
+First set up the ASR Connector server from the repository</br>
 https://github.com/nexmo-se/deepgram-connector</br>

 Default local (not public!) of the Connector server `port` is: 6000.